alli-ants/alli-ants/README.md

 - Share knowledge and resources related to technology and innovation.

-- Encourage participation from individuals interested in sustainable technology and innovation.
+- Encourage participation from individuals interested in technology and innovation.

 #
 ###